Wenrui-Fang/5610-final-proj-node/README.md

 yelpAPIController usage:

-### Find businesses only support search by location.
+### Find businesses support search by term(the keyword such as piazza) and location together.

-Sample url: `/api/businesses?location=seattle`
+Sample url: `/api/businesses?term=piazza&location=seattle`

 Sample response: https://gist.github.com/cathyyucs/5f177831eb3fd0a4b9788df926a3914e

-Currently, returned number of businesses is hardcode at 4 for development purpose.
+Currently, returned number of businesses is default by official yelp api at 20.

-`limit: '4'`

 ### Find business detail info by business id